needle-tools/needle-engine-support/documentation/networking.md

 ::: tip Custom Project Setup
 If you're using a custom project setup, you need to have ``experimentalDecorators: true`` in your ``tsconfig.json`` file for syncField decorators to work.
 Projects created with Needle Starters have this enabled by default.
 :::

+## Creating and destroying objects

+Often, you want to create and destroy objects at runtime, and of course these changes should be synchronized across the network.

+The `PlayerSync` component simplifies this process by automatically instantiating a specific object for each connected player.
+When a player leaves the room, the object is destroyed for all users.

+Additionally, Needle Engine provides two high-level methods:
+- [`syncInstantiate()`](https://engine.needle.tools/docs/api/latest/syncInstantiate) to duplicate objects across the network.
+- [`syncDestroy()`](https://engine.needle.tools/docs/api/latest/syncDestroy) to destroy objects across the network.

+> 🏗️ Code Samples Under Construction

 ## Manual Networking